In Yellowstone National Park, you can visit the geyser Old Faithful.

 A common misconception about Old Faithful is that it’s become more irregular since a 1959 earthquake.
 While the water supply to the geyser has decreased, thus increasing the amount of interval time between each eruption, it’s still possible for the eruption rates to be calculated and timed with enough accuracy for Yellowstone visitors to plan to watch Old Faithful in action during a visit to the park.

 What makes Old Faithful alternate between quiet dormancy and exploding action?

 This has to do with the way a deep column of water boils.
 Water’s boiling point is dependant on its pressure.
 At sea level, water boils at 212°F. Deep under Old Faithful, where the molten rock is, the pressure is much greater.
 Water won’t boil here until it’s over 300°.

-Remember, this deep water is already quite hot.
-Reducing the pressure makes it boil immediately, further reducing pressure for even deeper water.
+And this is when the eruption happens!
+The pressure is reduced pressure for even deeper water.
 It’s a rapid chain reaction that makes the whole column boil at once, erupting a spout high into the air.
 After each eruption, the column refills with cool water from an underground source, and the whole cycle begins again.

 - “About Old Faithful – The Most Famous Geyser in the World.”
 Yellowstone Park.
 February 10, 2016.
 Accessed February 01, 2017.

 - United States.
 National Park Service.
 “Frequently Asked Questions: Old Faithful Geyser.”
 National Parks Service.
 Accessed February 01, 2017.